 With congestion getting increasingly worse, many drivers are now opting for an automatic transmission car as opposed to the traditional manual to make their everyday commute that little bit easier and eliminate 'clutch ache'.
 With modern automatic gearboxes having improved quite significantly over the past decade, they can change gears much faster than in a manual and in some cases offer a much higher and more consistent MPG. driving a manual may eventually become a thing of the past if the future of motoring is geared towards hybrid and electric vehicles, which are exclusively automatics due to the lack of moving parts and 'lack' of actual gears.
-Read on to see our top five affordable automatic cars.
+Read on to see our top five affordable automatic cars for both personal car leasing and business car leasing.

 At the time of writing this blog, the Fiat 500 wins the prize for being the most affordable automatic, though the Kia Picanto was a close second by roughly £5 a month - the 500 hasn't changed its timeless retro styling since its conception, but a lot of progress has been made on the interior and the 500 marque has a huge range of trim levels available to choose from, along with a convertible model.
 It's an incredibly popular city-car and has won tons of awards over its lifetime.